christophgil/bash_builtin_SQL_DB/README.md

 overhead.
 External programs  are started to establish a transient connection to the database.
 Less delay  comes from  capturing the output which involves the system call fork().

-cg_sqlite and cg_psql are fast bash-builtins for SQLite and Postgres with less overhead.
+cg_sqlite and cg_psql are fast bash-builtins for SQLite and Postgresql with less overhead.

-Please send a request-for-feature if you need a Bash builin for other database systems like Mysql.
+Please send a request-for-feature if you need a Bash builtin for other database systems like MySQL.

 ## Status